 When the wedding dress code is black tie, a tuxedo is an obvious choice for grooms, groomsmen, and wedding guests.
 But it doesn’t stop there.
 Tuxedo shoes are the finishing touch to formal attire and can range in style from simple and classic to colorful, textured, and patterned styles.
 The latter is ideal for men that want to showcase their personality and style, though a timeless patent oxford, velvet slipper, or patent loafer can make a handsome statement.

-Ahead, the best tuxedo shoes for grooms, groomsmen, and wedding guests.
+Read on for the best tuxedo shoes for grooms, groomsmen, and wedding guests.

 For a Formal Wedding: Paul Stuart Grosgrain and Leather-Trimmed Velvet Tasselled Slippers